THE SOUTH AFRICAN CHEMICAL INSTITUTE AWARDS

 THE MERCK MEDAL

+The award shall be made to the senior author of any research paper, which has been published and most cited (without self-citation) in the South African Journal of Chemistry, for the past five years, and which is considered to have made the most significant contribution to scientific knowledge in the field of chemistry.
+It is further stipulated that the senior author be based in South Africa.
 The medal shall be known as the Merck Medal of the South African Chemical Institute.
 The medal is gold-plated and bears the Institute’s name and crest on the obverse, and the name of the medal, together with the name of the recipient and the date, on the reverse.
 A monetary prize, of a value determined by the sponsors, and a suitably inscribed scroll shall accompany the medal.
-The award shall be made to the senior author of any research paper, which has been published and most cited (without self-citation) in the South African Journal of Chemistry, for the past five years, and which is considered to have made the most significant contribution to scientific knowledge in the field of chemistry.
-It is further stipulated that the senior author be based in South Africa.

 THE SASOL SUSTAINABLE CHEMISTRY MEDAL

+ii. is an entrepreneur within the field of chemistry, having founded or co-founded a company, and has developed and implemented an innovative business concept based on sustainable chemical principles with a commitment to sustainable business practices within the chemical industry, contributing to environmental and social responsibility.
 The medal shall be known as the Sustainable Chemistry Medal.
 The medal is gold-plated and bears the SASOL logo together with the inscription “Sustainability chemist of the year” on the obverse and the Institute’s name and crest and the name of the recipient on the reverse.
-The award shall be made to a member of the Institute, in good standing, based in South Africa whose scientific contributions in and/or renewable energy during the year preceding the award are adjudged to be outstandingly innovative.
 Members who are based in industry, government institutes and academia are eligible for the award.
 The award shall comprise, in addition to the medal, a monetary award of a value determined by the sponsors, together with a suitably inscribed scroll.
 The recipient of the award shall be known as the “Sasol Sustainability Chemist of the Year”.

 PLEASE REMEMBER TO SUBMIT YOUR NOMINATION(S)!